DataDog/datadog-agent/docs/agent/secrets.md

 This feature is only available on Linux at the moment.

-Starting with version `6.3.0`, the agent is able to leverage the `secrets` package in order to call a customer-provided executable to handle retrieval or decryption of secrets, which are then loaded in memory by the agent.
-This feature allows customers to no longer store passwords and other secrets in plain text in configuration files.
-Customers have the flexibility to design their executable according to their preferred key management service, authentication method, and continuous integration workflow.
+Starting with version `6.3.0`, the agent is able to leverage the `secrets` package in order to call a user-provided executable to handle retrieval or decryption of secrets, which are then loaded in memory by the agent.
+This feature allows users to no longer store passwords and other secrets in plain text in configuration files.
+Users have the flexibility to design their executable according to their preferred key management service, authentication method, and continuous integration workflow.